 Nurse your startup to rude health in DHCC

-So you’re sold on the benefits of setting up your business in Dubai Healthcare City – what next?
+So you know about Dubai free zones and you’re sold on the benefits of setting up your business in Dubai Healthcare City – what next?

 There are a number of steps that need to be undertaken, some complex, some less so.
 The first thing to do is choose your business activity.
 From here you can decide on your company name, complete and file your registration paperwork with the relevant authorities, open a bank account, and apply for any visas that may be required.